The Geometry behind the Glass Transition and Frictional Jamming in Systems of Two-Dimensional Hard Disks: Discussion

-I would further like to note that the concept of a geometric reference is by no means a new one.
-However, it is typically applied locally, for example, when examing the dynamics in glasses~\cite{tong2018revealing, tanaka2019revealing, marin2020tetrahedrality, li2020anatomy, kim2022structural, sharma2024selecting, yu2024universal}.
-What has not been previously reported, to the best of my understanding, is that seemingly disordered (2D hard-disk) particle fluids can become entangled with geometric, regularly ordered ground states.
-Given the recent successes of machine learning techniques in determining the dynamic propensity of particles~\cite{alkemade2022comparing, alkemade2023improving, jung2023roadmap}, it seems likely that the application of such a machine-learning approach would be able to pick up on $\phi_{a}$.
+The concept of a geometric reference state is by no means a new one.
+Yet, it is typically applied locally, for example, when examining the dynamics in glasses~\cite{tong2018revealing, tanaka2019revealing, marin2020tetrahedrality, li2020anatomy, kim2022structural, sharma2024selecting, yu2024universal}.
+What has not been previously reported, to the best of my understanding, is that seemingly disordered (2D hard-disk) particle fluids can become `topologically entangled' with ordered, geometric ground states.
+Nonetheless, this is not a peculiar way of thinking about 2D systems, when referencing the literature on foam and tissue models~\cite{bi2015density, bi2016motility, barton2017active, yang2017correlating, atia2018geometric, yan2019multicellular, krajnc2020solid, damavandi2022universal, claussen2025mean, krommydas2025collective, puggioni2025collective}.
+It seems plausible that elements of 2D models based on geometric harmonic potentials be transferred in an effective manner to particles that interact via short-ranged (highly repulsive) potentials.
+This then suggests a possible common origin behind observations of a glass and jamming transition in 2D hard disks and model tissues, where the former is controlled by the FPT and the latter by an overlapping arrangement of regular pentagons.
+A potential route toward tackling this problem is to find a transformation that smoothly takes one proposed geometric ground state into another.
+I see projections of higher-dimensional regular lattices on a 2D subspace \textit{via} a cut-and-project type operation~\cite{duneau1985quasiperiodic, kalugin19856D, elser1986diffraction} as a viable route of exploration in this direction.
+Speculating, the angle of the plane would have to be varied between rational and irrational to achieve the desired transformation.

-Thus far, I have spoken about geometry, which makes sense for hard-particle systems.
-In systems where the particles interact \textit{via} soft potentials, it is not obvious whether the argument can be made by solely by considering the particle arrangement.
-However, I would expect that elements of the geometric ground state are preserved in such soft systems.
-I base this intuition on fact that foam-like tissue models~\cite{bi2015density, bi2016motility, barton2017active, yang2017correlating, atia2018geometric, yan2019multicellular, krajnc2020solid, damavandi2022universal} have Harmonic potentials governing their dynamics, yet show jamming due to geometric frustration.

-I alluded to the potential for random-loose packing (rlp) to be associated with the appearance of glassy dynamics in my comparison to the literature in Appendix~\ref{sec:compare}.
-Reflecting on this, I would think that this relation is tenuous at best.
-The FTP has 5 neighbor contacts, which is well above the isostatic requirement of $3$ (frictional) or $4$ (frictionless) contacts.
-I suspect that the origin of the observation in Ref.~\cite{silbert2010jamming} may be attributed to the intervention of the transition that I have picked up in the data.
-That is, the presence of the FTP geometric ground state might have biased the simulation toward placing rlp close to $\phi_{g}$.
-The rlp connection in the numerical work of Refs.~\cite{hinrichsen1990random, ciamarra2008random} could be similar in nature.
-However, the connection is also found in 3D systems.